 Improving lead quality will come down to, indeed, the quality and discoverability of your most valuable inbound marketing content.
 One of the key purposes of inbound marketing is to educate website visitors as to why they need a service like yours.
 Blogs, eBooks, research reports, white papers, case studies, videos, infographics – all of these things will improve the quality of your leads, and indeed the quantity of them.

-And this is an important marketing metric for the simple reason that customers don’t just fall out of the sky – especially if you’re in the realms of SaaS or FinTech.
-In these industries, you simply don’t make sales without first generating leads.
-No, the buyer’s journey is more complicated than that, and in no small part relies on the customer conducting research into your business and your solution – and it’s the job of the inbound marketer to ensure that adequate, quality material is produced and made easily discoverable in order that visitors are transformed first into (quality) leads before there is any hope of converting them into paying customers.
+And this is an important marketing metric for the simple reason that customers don't just fall out of the sky – especially if you're in the realms of SaaS or FinTech.
+In these industries, whether you rely on your sales team or not, you simply don't make sales without first generating leads.
+On the flip side, the customer lifetime in those industries tends to be great.
+No, the buyer’s journey is more complicated than that, and in no small part relies on the customer conducting research into your business and your solution – and it’s the job of the inbound marketer to ensure that adequate, quality material is produced and made easily discoverable in order that visitors are transformed first into (quality) sales qualified leads before there is any hope of converting them into paying customers.
 Lead quality, indeed, is one crucial metric to continuously track and improve.